Kamleecoder/SOWdgl/README.md

 ## Implementation

-Here we provide the implementation of OpenWGL, along with the default dataset (DBLP5).
+Here we provide the implementation of SOWdgl, along with the default dataset (DBLP5).
 The repository is organised as follows:

  - `data/` contains the necessary dataset files and config files;
  - `method/` contains the implementation of the SOWdgl and the basic utils;